 The claims ratio is a measure of the syndicate's claims experience and represents the ratio of its net insurance claims to net earned premium.
-The 2022 claims ratio for syndicate 5623 was 57% (2021: 75%).
-This improving claims ratio is a function of the syndicate being less impacted by 2022 claim events relative to 2021.
+The claims ratio of syndicate 6107 has deteriorated to 53% in 2022 (2021: 47%) mostly due to increased claims on the property reinsurance book.